-2. Each team shall provide its own breathing apparatus for each member of the team.
+- 2. Each team shall provide its own breathing apparatus for each member of the team.
 A breathing apparatus approved for at least four hours shall be used in mine rescue contest problems.
 Other approved breathing apparatus may be used on patients.
-Each team member must wear safety boots, an MSHA approved protective hat and cap light, and members must be similarly dressed.
+Each team member must wear safety boots, an MSHA approved protective hat and permissible cap light, and members must be similarly dressed.
 During the working of the problem, the cap lights may or may not be turned on but must be operational.
 The wearing of self-rescuers is not required for Contest work.
 Each team member must have a metal identification tag attached to his/her belt.
 Each team must have at least one stretcher capable of transporting an unconscious person.
 Each team must have at least one portable fire extinguisher rated at 2A10BC with a minimum five-pound capacity.
-Fire extinguishers can be used more than once if multiple fires are encountered during the problem.

-- 3. Each team must have its own breathing apparatus approved under Part 84, Title 42, Code of Federal Regulations.
+Fire extinguishers can be used more than once if multiple fires are encountered during the problem. - 3.
+Each team must have its own breathing apparatus approved under Part 84, Title 42, Code of Federal Regulations.
 Any team that anticipates using a breathing apparatus not listed in the rules must provide, at the time of registration, written instructions outlining the proper donning procedures for such apparatus. - 4.
-Gas testing devices used by teams shall be approved by MSHA, and only instruments which give an accurate reading for percent by volume or parts per million shall be used.
-Any team that anticipates using an instrument not listed in the rules shall provide, at the time of registration, written instructions outlining the proper procedures for checking and testing with such instruments. - 5.
+Each team must have approved gas instruments, or testers for rescue and recovery work.
+Gas testing devices used by teams shall be approved by MSHA, and only instruments which give an accurate reading for percent by volume or parts per million shall be used. - 5.
 Teams must assure themselves that before they report to the mine entrance or fresh-air base all apparatus are fully assembled, airtight, and ready to wear.

+Apparatus must be examined after the clock is started and before the team enters the mine or leaves the fresh air base, (per B card Rule 6).
 Cylinder pressures must be within specifications of approval.
 Spare apparatus are not required to be tested as part of the equipment check at the fresh-air base.
 Full practice canisters or other acceptable canisters must be in place in the apparatus.
-Each team will be responsible for the proper removal of all waste material from the competition site (i.e. canisters or chemicals). - 6.
-Teams shall be equipped with and use a portable or a sound powered communication system approved by MSHA.
+Each team will be responsible for the proper removal of all waste material from the competition site (i.e. canisters or chemicals).

+6. Teams shall be equipped with and use a portable or a sound powered communication system approved by MSHA.
 The wires or cable shall be of sufficient tensile strength to be used as a manual communication system.
 Teams may use standard signals if the communication system fails.
-Wireless communication systems may be used, provided they are designed and used in such a manner that the integrity of the Contest is not jeopardized, as determined by the Contest Director.
+Wireless communication systems may be used, provided they are designed and used in such a manner that the integrity of the Contest is not jeopardized, as determined by the Contest Director(s).

 Upon registration the team shall properly identify their radios and provide the programmed channels and frequencies for their radios.
 The team must provide their fully charged radios immediately upon arrival to a guard in isolation/lock-up on the day of the contest.
+The radios must be properly labeled as team property.
 When selecting a channel for team competition, their radios will be set by a designated contest official on a channel that is different from other radios in use.